 Next, calculate the yearly bills that you want to save for.
 These might include insurances, car registration and maintenance, emergency fund, holidays, Christmas fund, clothing provision, medical, education, bills like electricity or telephone, rates etc.

 Grab out old bills and statements to help you work out how much you pay on these bills over the year in total and then divide that amount by 52 (weeks), 26 fortnights or 12 months, depending on how often you get paid.
 This is how much you will need to transfer into a high-interest savings account each pay (again, to be scheduled to come out the day after payday) so that future bills are covered.
-For more information on managing bill payments, check out this article and this one.
+For more information on managing bill payments, check out this article.

 Lastly, if you have investments or you want to contribute extra to Superannuation, don’t forget to automate those payments too.
 Don’t wait until you have money to spare, you rarely will.